lewis-kori/gridsome-portfolio/content/blog/resources-in-django-dev.md

 ### Djangorestframework

 [Django REST framework](https://www.django-rest-framework.org/) is a powerful and flexible toolkit for building Web APIs with Django.
 Django in itself has support for JSON serialization but DRF makes the process so easy.
-The API development approach makes it easy to build APIs that enable you to create Frontends with modern javascript frameworks like react, angular and vue.
+The API development approach makes it easy to build solutions that enable you to create Frontends with modern javascript frameworks like react, angular and Vue.
 The possibilities are endless.

 ### Django cors headers